ArturoDeza/Piranhas/README.md

 our peripheral architecture is 0.042 (twice the size, and computed with the values scenes in the example above).

-Increasing the `deg_per_pixel` rate in a simulation has its advantages, mainly the fact that we can now downsample or resize our image input image, to preserve the total input space in the degrees space.
+Increasing the `deg_per_pixel` rate in a simulation has its advantages, mainly the fact that we can now downsample or resize our image input image, to preserve the input information in the degrees space.
 It is easy to see that if an image is viewd at `X_deg` by `Y_deg` degrees of visual angle, then

 	X_deg = x_pixels * deg_per_pixel (on a monitor) and Y_deg = y_pixels * deg_per_pixel (on a monitor)